 Through litigation and advocacy, the ACLU is working to protect and expand access to the ballot, while fighting back against attempts to curtail an essential right in our democracy.

-In 2014, Governor Patrick signed into law a set of important ACLU-backed measures, including early voting, online voter registration, pre-registration for 16-year-olds, and post-election audits to ensure every vote is properly counted.
+In 2014, then-Governor Patrick signed into law a set of important ACLU-backed measures, including early voting, online voter registration, pre-registration for 16-year-olds, and post-election audits to ensure every vote is properly counted.

 Visit the Secretary of the Commonwealth’s website to register to vote, find your polling location, learn about your ballot, and more.